zamera/kuapi-demos/README.md

-# Ndau API's Documentation
+# Ndau API's Demos
-A documentation website built in React.js for Ndau API
+A demos website built in React.js for Ndau API